ConaII/ConaII/README.md

 ### Introduction 👋
   Hello!, here is some more info about me and my current projects.
 Sorry if it's too much, you don't really need to read all of that.

-  My name is Lucy, i started programming in 2020 (Also in that year I started testing linux) I'm currently in highschool, recently i transferred to an Computer Science one.
-Planning to go to university to study Computer-Related fields.
-  I may be more or less active depending on my mood..

 ### 💻 I’m currently working on ...
 *NOTE: Most of my projects are currently personal, in progress and therebefore, private.*